 In the non-food space, she headed up the comedy documentary Surviving the Holidays with Lewis Black for the History Channel and docuseries Curl Girls for LOGO.
 As a supervising producer her credits include documentary The History of the Joke with Lewis Black for History, Work Out for Bravo, Cowboy U for CMT, Girlfriend Intervention for TLC and the MTV pilot Homewrecker.
 She also worked on Kathy Griffin: My Life on the D-List for Bravo, documentary UNCUT: The True Story of Hair for A&E, The Bruce Vilanch Show for Bravo, a documentary film on the life of Anna Nicole Smith called Dark Roots for Showtime and executive produced Emmy-winning doc KEVYN AUCOIN Beauty & The Beast In Me.

-Les also writes.
+Leslie's abiding passion is writing.
 She graduated from Loyola Marymount University with a degree in Writing for Film & Television and performed stand up comedy for 3 years during which she realized she was much more comfortable offstage writing than onstage performing.
-For the past few years she has been developing and pitching scripted television in partnership with producers like Josh Barry and companies like Will Packer Productions.
+For the past few years she has been actively developing and pitching scripted television in partnership with producers like Josh Barry and companies like Will Packer Productions.

 Leslie loves theatre, too.
-Her play CAVE QUEST about an ADD-riddled video game developer that crashes the Tibetan meditation retreat of a Buddhist nun in order to extract the secret to enlightenment so he can make it into a video game had its world premiere at East-West Players and was deemed "GO!" by LA Weekly and titillated the LA Times.
+Her play CAVE QUEST about an ADD-riddled video game developer that crashes the Tibetan meditation retreat of a Buddhist nun in order to extract the secret to enlightenment so he can make it into a video game had its world premiere at East-West Players and received raves from the Los Angeles Times and was deemed "GO!" by LA Weekly.
 Her plays MAP OF THE HUM and DAMN YOU, DARLON were also crowd pleasers.